-You probably know that turnip greens are edible and that they're very popular in the Southern states.
-But you might not realize that rutabaga greens are edible as well.
+Turnip greens are edible and that they're very popular in the Southern states, and rutabaga greens are edible as well.
 Rutabaga greens are a bit closer to cabbage or collard greens in flavor and texture, and they are not as tangy as turnip greens.
 Young rutabaga greens are best for eating.

 Rutabaga (1 Cup Raw)

 Turnip (1 Cup Raw)

 |Dietary Fiber||2.3 g (9% DV)|